peachbastard/the-beastlands/src/site/notes/Ionntrás Campaign/Recaps/2024-02-28 Hit The Ground Upright.md

 - Captain Minksi says that they might be dealing with bandits and to be cute and cordial
 	- Reed says, "I'm always cute and cordial," and Minksi agrees and says that it's her defining traits
 - They enter and a gruff voice calls down, "Oy.
 What are you doing in here? "
-	- Minksi says in Thieves' Cant, "Hey, fuck off buddy. ind your own beeswax"
+	- Minksi says in Thieves' Cant, "Hey, fuck off buddy.
+Mind your own beeswax"
 	- The man responds, "Well, we're making it our beeswax since you're coming into our hideout"
 	- Minksi asks, "Can we come in your hideout and hangout?
 We've got treats"
 - Another voice chimes in and says, "Oi!
 Digger!
 Get to work then.
 You're not getting paid to eat snacks if you want them.
 Just go and take them!